reveng007/AWS_Attack_Detection_soclabs/README.md

 --------

 ### 1. This repo would contain all 17 AWS attack related scenarios present there at [soc-labs](https://www.soc-labs.top/en/detection)
-### 2. More fine tuning of the rules will be done soon too
+### 2. More fine tuning (like adding time based threshold) of the Sigma rules will be done soon too. [link](https://micahbabinski.medium.com/dive-into-sigma-correlation-rules-d5df3f0a12f5)
 ### 3. More to Come...

 ### _<ins>Details behind the logic of creating queries would be added soon!</ins>_